 Compare with a few others from the MCU.
 The Incredible Hulk, Iron Man 2, Iron Man 3 and The Winter Soldier’s are far more low key with their opening few minutes, which could be viewed as a detriment in a way.
 This isn’t always a bad thing, but for a film like Iron Man – that is, a comic book movie – a strong opening that hooks the audience in early is vital and sometimes some action, even of a basic level, is required to do that.
 Iron Man pulls that off without going too far with the action altogether (in fact, the more comic book style stuff will be limited to only the finale really).

-And that very small hint for the greater plotline, the “Stark Industries” logo on the rocket, is enough to hint at the more engaging story to come, beyond the personal liberty or imprisonment of Stark himself.
+And that very small hint for the greater plotline, the “Stark Industries” logo on the rocket, is enough to preview the more engaging story to come, beyond the personal liberty or imprisonment of Stark himself.

 Though I rate Iron Man quite high as an origin story, its general framework is still generic enough.
 Tony Stark as we open has to be weak and to an extent powerless, so that we can see him rise up, gain some measure of power somehow, and fundamentally change himself so that he can be worthy of the title “hero”.
 His weakness is established in these opening shots in the two necessary ways.
 One, he’s morally weak (for lack of a better term) as he’s clearly arrogant, misogynistic (confirmed to a greater extent in the next few minutes), flippant and over-reliant on technology.
 Two, by the end of this opening he’s physically weak and endangered, badly wounded and at the mercy of masked gunmen.